This course includes all 10 modules of this course series and covers the following topics:

 1. Describe critical thinking in the clinical context.

-2. Become familiar with major barriers to teaching critical thinking skills.
+2. List major barriers to teaching critical thinking skills.

 3. Describe critical thinking re: supervisee learning.

-4. Gain strategies to increase critical thinking in supervisees.
+4. Describe strategies to increase critical thinking in supervisees.

 Module Six